-POS Edit Abbreviation POS Override(s) AL - Age Limit Pharmacy claims for select medications may have age limitations in place, and may in some instances be allowed to be overridden via an applicable Level Of Service code or applicable DUR code(s) being entered at POS.
-BY - Diagnosis Codes Bypass Some Requirements In some instances, a valid diagnosis code entered on a pharmacy claim for specific drugs may result in bypassing certain edits, such as, quantity limitations, concurrent use edits, etc. CU - Concurrent Use with Other Medication is Restricted Pharmacy claims for select medications may have concurrent use edits in place.
+POS Edit Abbreviation POS Override(s) AL - Age Limit Pharmacy claims for select medications may have age limitations in place, and may in some instances be allowed to be overridden via an applicable Level Of Service code BY - Diagnosis Codes Bypass Some Requirements In some instances, a valid diagnosis code entered on a pharmacy claim for specific drugs may result in bypassing certain edits, such as, quantity limitations, concurrent use edits, etc. CU - Concurrent Use with Other Medication is Restricted Pharmacy claims for select medications may have concurrent use edits in place.
 These edits, may in some instances, be overridden via applicable DUR codes being entered at POS.
 DD - Drug-Drug Interaction Pharmacy claims may reject for drug-drug interactions depending on the drug submitted and the beneficiary's clinical history.
 In some instances, a drug-drug interaction may be overridden at POS by applicable DUR codes being entered.
 DS - Maximum Days' Supply Allowed Pharmacy claims for select medications may have days' supply limitations in place.
 These limitations, may in some instances be allowed to be overridden at POS via an applicable Level of Service code, applicable DUR code(s), or applicable diagnosis code being entered.
 DT - Duration of Therapy Limit Pharmacy claims for select medications may have a limitation on the maximum duration of therapy.
-These limitations, may in some instances be allowed to be overridden at POS via applicable DUR code(s) being entered.
+These limitations, may in some